-When a Large Program is approved for time on the JCMT interested astronomers, who are associated with an EAO region (CN, JP, KR, TW) or partner (CA, UK), are invited and encouraged to join any of the large programs during the period of open enrollment.
+When a Large Program is approved for time on the JCMT interested astronomers from EAO region or partner institutions are welcome to join new programs under the Open Enrollment process as well as astronomers from Vietnam, Malaysia and Indonesia as these regions have “observer” status with the JCMT.
 Currently there is no open enrollment period.

 Individual observations will be become public one (1) year after the end of the semester in which it was taken.

 Large Program Review

-A mid-term review was held in March 2017 and November 2019.
+Mid-term reviews are held periodically (past reviews in March 2017 and November 2019).
 The aim of the Mid Term reviews are to assess the completion, and scientific productivity of these Large Programs.
 These reviews are in addition to biannual reports provided to the observatory by the Large Program teams.